IAIDO

 -

 Ron Campbell is an actor, teacher and martial artist from the Bay Area near San Francisco, California.
-He is a member of the Kokusai Iaido Renmei and the Genwakan Iaido Dojo and holds the rank of Yondan in Muso Jikiden Eishen Ryu.
+He is a member of the Kokusai Iaido Renmei and the Genwakan Iaido Dojo and holds the rank of Godan in Muso Jikiden Eishen Ryu.

 Ron Campbell Leads With His Chin